suffolklibraries/lgc/content/collections/events/clay-pot-09-04.md

     content:
       -
         type: text
-        text: 'We will use collage and decoupage techniques on an eco-friendly egg model, using PVA glue and a variety of materials so you can treasure it for years to come.
-Please bring a small container to transport your artistic egg home safely.'
+        text: 'All materials and full guidance will be provided.
+We will use air-drying clay, so please bring a small container to transport your creations home safely.'
   -
     type: paragraph
     attrs: